 For housing size 12 hot water coil will be located directly downstream of supply fan with coil connections internal through the supply fan section.

-For housing sizes 312 and 352 the hot water coil will be located in the coil section with coil connections internal in the unit.
+For housing size 312 the hot water coil will be located in the coil section with coil connections internal in the unit.

 Water Coils